salvadorgarciamunoz/kipet/documentation/content/tutorials.rst

                                       #Z_in=Z_in)

 The next example, "Ex_15_time_variant_unwanted_contribution.py" shows how to solve the parameter estimation problem with "time variant" unwanted contribution in the spectra data.
-During building the kinetic model, if users know the bounds and the initial values for qr(i) and g(l), they can provide them by using the following founctions,
+During building the kinetic model, if users know the bounds and the initial values for qr(i) and g(l), they can provide them by using the following functions,
 ::

     builder.add_qr_bounds_init(bounds=(0,None),init=1.1)